ingomohr/docwriter/README.md

 ![Build](https://github.com/ingomohr/docwriter/actions/workflows/mvn-build-main.yml/badge.svg?branch=master)
 [![License](https://img.shields.io/badge/License-Apache%202.0-yellow.svg)](https://opensource.org/licenses/Apache-2.0)
 ### What is this?
-DocWriter is a Java API to write docx documents...
+DocWriter is a Java API to simplify writing docx documents...

 - (optionally) based on template files
 - with option to replace text - also by specification through regex - on the document